New virus cases test Australia’s readiness

 “But they will become very important, I would suspect, over the next couple of months.”

+South Australia is already rushing through new laws allowing for the immediate detention of people suspected of having coronavirus, including arrest powers that can be used against anyone who defies health orders.

+Federal Health Minister Greg Hunt says he’s not aware of any other states doing the same, but all jurisdictions are constantly reviewing their laws.

-Australia’s efforts to contain the coronavirus have suffered a blow after the first person-to-person transmissions in the country, potentially influencing daily gestures like greetings.
+Australia’s efforts to contain the coronavirus have suffered a blow after the first person-to-person transmissions in the country.

-The sister of an infected man recently returned from Iran and a health worker, both in Sydney, were confirmed on Monday as having the first locally-acquired infections.

-These two cases, along with Tasmania’s first positive report, brought the nation’s confirmed cases to 33, one day after the first death from the disease.

-He and his wife were among the evacuees from the Diamond Princess cruise ship, and both fell ill after being taken to Darwin for quarantine.

-As the number of virus cases grew, Chief Medical Officer Professor Brendan Murphy issued a stern warning, stating “it’s no longer possible to absolutely prevent new cases coming in”.
+Mr Hunt said one was a doctor from western Sydney, with the NSW government now scrambling to track down anyone he’s been in contact with.

+It’s unclear whether he became infected in a work or community setting.

+Of the 10 aboard the ship, six have now cleared the virus and have been allowed to go home.
+One of the 10 was James Kwan, 78, the first Australian to die from the virus.
+His wife is also infected and she remains in hospital.

+Chief health officers from all states and territories will meet on Tuesday to discuss ongoing containment and response strategies, as Australians were urged to limit physical contact.

-NSW Health Minister Brad Hazzard on Monday urged people to stop shaking hands and instead opt for a pat on the back.
+NSW Health Minister Brad Hazzard has told people to stop shaking hands, and instead greet people with a pat on the back.

-Efforts will now focus on quickly isolating newly-infected people and dissuading or banning Australians from heading to virus hotspots.

-Italy and South Korea are among the countries the government will keep a close eye on.
-People returning from those countries will need to monitor their health for 14 days after their arrival home.
+Travel bans remain in place for foreign nationals arriving from Iran and China, but the government has indicated further travel bans are unlikely to have any effect on the spread of the disease.

 Globally there have been more than 88,500 infections and more than 3000 deaths spanning 67 countries and regions.